g-a-d/aws-kms-sign-csr/README.md

 ## Limitations

-* only supports sha256 at time of writing
+* only supports sha256 and sha512 at time of writing
 * should have better error handling
 * should have better handling of boto profiles